Patient education: Syncope (fainting) (Beyond the Basics)

 Syncope, commonly known as fainting, refers to a sudden loss of consciousness, followed by a rapid and complete recovery.
-If you have symptoms of dizziness or lightheadedness, without loss of consciousness, this is called presyncope.
+If you have symptoms of dizziness or lightheadedness, without loss of consciousness, this is often called presyncope, but these symptoms may be due to conditions that are unrelated to syncope.

-Frequency — Syncope is surprisingly common.
-About one-third of people have a syncopal episode at some point in their life.
+Frequency — Syncope is surprisingly common in the population, but individual patients, if they have syncope, rarely experience more than one episode in a lifetime Approximately one-third of people have a syncopal episode at some point in their life.
 In most cases, syncope is not a sign of a life-threatening problem, although some people with syncope have a serious underlying medical condition.
 In non-elderly people, over 75 percent of cases of syncope are not associated with an underlying medical problem.

 Risks — A person who suddenly and unexpectedly loses consciousness can be injured.
 Up to 35 percent of people who have syncope injure themselves; elderly people are more likely to be injured during a syncopal attack.
 (See 'Safety issues' below.)